Abortion services

 The decision to have an abortion is yours alone.

-Some women may be certain they want to have an abortion, while others may find it more difficult to make a decision.
+Some women may be certain they want to have an abortion, while others may find it harder to decide.

-You may also want to speak to your partner, friends or family, but you do not have to.
+You can talk to your partner, friends or family, but you do not have to.
 The decision is yours.

 - Pregnancy choices counselling